ProcedureKit/ProcedureKit/README.md

 ## Observers & Conditions

-Observers and Conditions are components which can be added to an `Operation` instances.
+Observers and Conditions are components which can be added to `Operation` instances.
 There are the building blocks of the “advanced” features this framework provides.

 ### Observers